Updated: 4 days ago

 Pitta dosha body types are governed by fire, which means they are more likely to experience an irritated or inflamed digestive tract.

-A healthy pitta stool will be passed twice a day (usually in the morning and after lunch), be brown-yellow in color, have a firm texture, and contain a mild odor.
+A healthy Pitta stool will be passed twice a day (usually in the morning within an hour of waking and not following coffee, and again after lunch), be brown-yellow in color, have a firm texture, and contain a mild odor.

-When the pitta is imbalanced, the stool will be loose (ranging from soft-serve consistent to watery) and more frequent (meaning it occurs more than twice a day), often urgent and cause bloating and gas, be yellow-brown in color due to increased bile, may burn or be painful to eliminate, and contain a potent odor.
+When the Pitta is imbalanced, the stool will be loose (ranging from soft-serve consistency to watery) and more frequent (meaning it occurs more than twice a day), often urgent and cause bloating and gas, be yellow-brown in color due to increased bile, may burn or be painful to eliminate, and contain a potent odor.

-Limit alcohol and coffee consumption: Stimulants such as caffeine and alcohol aggravate the pitta digestive system, and should be limited.
-Opt instead to drink herbal teas and plenty of water.
+Avoid alcohol and coffee consumption: Stimulants such as caffeine and alcohol aggravate Pitta digestive system, and are best avoided.
+Opt instead to drink Pitta cooling herbal teas and plenty of water.

 Kapha dosha body types are governed by earth and water, which means they are more likely to experience a mucousy, sticky, hard to wipe poo.

 What is Kapha-Type Stool?